 True Tone and pro work

-It should be noted that True Tone does not necessarily clash with work done by creative professionals who depend on precise color reproduction.
+It should be noted that True Tone isn’t necessarily an enemy of creative professionals who depend on precise color reproduction.
 If you’re editing video, touching up photographs or working on an illustration, Apple’s ColorSync color management system already takes care of accurate color reproduction across screens and operating systems.

-Even in those situations, enabling True Tone will tweak the display’s color temperature accordingly so that your project is perceived in the same way no matter the lighting conditions.
+If you’re a pro user, enabling True Tone will tweak the display’s color temperature so that your project is perceived in the same way no matter your lighting conditions.

 And that’s how you use True Tone on your Mac like a pro!